mity/md4c/README.md

 ### CommonMark Specification

-The goal is be compliant to the latest version of [CommonMark specification](http://spec.commonmark.org/).
+The goal is to become compliant to the latest version of [CommonMark specification](http://spec.commonmark.org/).

 The list below corresponds to chapters of the specification version 0.27 and